Bertigrad/SelfStack/README.md

-# TeamSpeak & Sinusbot & Audiobot Setup Script
+# Multi-Service Setup Script (TeamSpeak, SinusBot, AudioBot, Ente Server & More)

 This script is designed to easily set up and manage TeamSpeak 3, SinusBot, and TS3AudioBot on a Linux server.
 It automates the installation, configuration, and management of these services, making it easier to deploy and maintain voice communication services.